An Evening with Brendan Slocumb

 This event is free and open to the public, made possible by the Friends of the Bay County Library System.

-Author Brendan Slocumb will be joining us for an in-person author talk, discussion, and Q & A session on October 1st, 2024 at Garber High School auditorium (to be confirmed).
+Author Brendan Slocumb will be joining us for an in-person author talk, discussion, and Q & A session on October 1st, 2024 at Garber High School auditorium.
 Please note the change from our normal location.

 violin conspiracy